RedaAlb/auto-rc-car/README.md

 `/on_raspberrypi`, contains the files that are on the raspberry pi.

-`/testing`, contains sub-directories to test and analyse different components of the project.
+`/testing_cam_connection`, contains files to test and analyse the camera network connection between the computer and the Pi.

 `/steering`, contains anything related to the autonomous steering/driving.